walder/Skynet-IADS/README.md

 A2ADispatcher:Start()
 --END MOOSE CODE

--- add the MOOSE SET_GROUP to the Skynet IADS, from now on Skynet will update active radars that the MOOSE SET_GROUP can use for EW detection redIADS:addMooseSetGroup(DetectionSetGroup)
+-- add the MOOSE SET_GROUP to the IADS, from now on Skynet will update active radars that the MOOSE SET_GROUP can use for EW detection. redIADS:addMooseSetGroup(DetectionSetGroup)
 ```